Copper Rich Foods & Recipes

 However, copper is often not a nutrient that we need to actively seek out because we are regularly exposed to it in food and the environment

-It can be easy to get too much copper from consuming too much liver, drinking water that flows through copper pipes, or using copper-containing birth controls.
+It can be easy to get too much copper from consuming too much liver, drinking water that flows through copper pipes, or using copper-containing birth control.

 Because of its antagonistic relationship with zinc, too much copper can predispose someone to a zinc deficiency.